Nop-lop/Data-Science-Projects/Codeflix Churn Rates/readme.md

 ### Technologies and Sources
 * SQL
+* Microsoft Excel
-* Tableau
+* Canva

 This project can be found on [Codecademy](https://www.codecademy.com/)'s Analyze Data with SQL course.

 ### Presentation
-The SQL queries and their results have been attached to this repo.The static version of the dashboard is presented, and [here]() is the interactive version of the dashboard
+The SQL queries and their results have been attached to this repo.The static version of the dashboard is presented, and [here](https://github.com/Nop-lop/Data-Science-Projects/blob/e57c695ef2b04d6e988ae346e502df5d774b99e2/Codeflix%20Churn%20Rates/Codeflix%20board.pdf) is the interactive version of the dashboard